CoinCheung/GAN-mxnet/README.md

     discriminator_type = 'lenet5'
     # discriminator_type = 'deep_convolution'

-#TODO: See if optimizer hyper parameters are different between the two models.
 ```
 If deep convolution network models are to be used, one will need to carry out the otherwise comment behavior.